- Release Notes >

 parameter for controlling certificate expiration warning threshold.
 Set

-to disable the warning.
+the parameter to 0 to disable the warning.
 For complete

-documentation, see tlsX509ExpirationWarningThresholdDays
+documentation, see tlsX509ExpirationWarningThresholdDays.

 TLS 1.3 Support¶